 Start with a small goal, if you or your partner have never saved money with a goal in mind.

 The ideal target should be saving at least 20 – 25% of your monthly income.
 But if you can start with just 10%.
 Save at least 10% of your monthly income.
 And set such a goal amount, that you will be able to achieve it within 3 to 4 months of starting.

 This exercise will build confidence within your partner, and it will also create the momentum to save towards a larger goal.

-We went in deep, discussing about this exercise in this article.
+We went in deep, discussing this exercise in this article.
 Do give it a read.

 Saving money is more about the mindset and less about the maths.
 You need to help your spouse build up the mentality to save money.
 It will not happen, overnight, it will take time.

 You have to be persistent if both of you want to succeed in saving money.
 It might feel like you will never be able to make your spouse understand the importance of saving money, but if you are determined, then you will succeed one day, for sure.

 If your spouse is reluctant to save money, then choose a goal that is close to him/her.
 Start with a small goal amount first, a big goal amount might intimidate both of you and it will cause you to stop saving in the middle

 When you are just starting, move at least 10% of your monthly income to a High-Interest Saving Account the moment it gets credited.
 And try not to spend the saving as your monthly expense.

-We hope we were able to provide an answer to your question of how you can convince your spouse to save money.
+We hope we were able to provide an answer to your question about how you can convince your spouse to save money.
 If this article was helpful kindly provide us with an Upvote by pressing the button below.